briangershon/bsky-tldr/README.md

 npm install bsky-tldr
 ```

-## Example
+## Data Structure Example

-Here's an example of a data structure you could build for viewing posts from your followers.
+Here's the data structure built with the `dailyPostsPerAuthor` function for viewing posts from your followers.
 If you're only following 1 user, and they had two posts on January 31, 2025:

 ```json
 {